 The executive branch of government includes the executive council and government departments or ministries.
 The executive council is comprised federally of the Prime Minister and Ministers; provincially and territorially of the Premier and Ministers.
 There is a Minister responsible for each of the government departments or ministries.

-Each department of ministry has a deputy minister appointed by the elected government to oversee it.
-Below the deputy minister is the non-elected bureaucracy starting with assistant (or associate) deputy ministers and then heading down through directors, assistant directors, managers, assistant managers and so on.
+Each department of ministry has a deputy minister appointed by the elected government to overseeon behalf of the elected government.
+Below deputy ministers is a non-elected bureaucracy starting with assistant (or associate) deputy ministers and heading down through directors, assistant directors, managers, assistant managers and so on.
 Each department or ministry can be broken down into a number of branches for organizational purposes.
 The federal government in Canada has over 260,000 employees.

 Tools used by the executive branch of government to advance colonization and assimilation include: